⚖️ VIG vs SCHD Comparison · Free & No Signup

 VIG

-• You want tech-heavy large-cap growth exposure via S&P US Dividend Growers Index
+• want tech-heavy large-cap growth exposure via S&P US Dividend Growers Index

 SCHD